 In this article, we show you how factoring works.
 We go over every aspect that you need to know to determine if factoring is right for you.
-If you are new to invoice factoring, you can also find more information by reading: “What is factoring?”
+We cover the following subjects:

 The process of factoring your receivables is relatively simple.
 It’s structured through the sale of your invoices to a factoring company.
 The factor buys your invoices and pays immediately for them.
 Consequently, you don’t have to wait 30 to 60 days to get paid by customers.
 This provides your company with immediate access to funds while the factor waits for your customers to pay.

 Transactions settle once the factor receives a payment from your customer.
 Your customer pays their invoices on their usual terms of 30 to 60 days.
 Companies that use factoring often finance their invoices regularly.
 It provides an ongoing source of financing, improves liquidity, and provides a platform for growth.

 Most factoring companies buy your invoices in two installments.
 The first installment is called the advance and covers about 80% of the invoice’s value.
 The advance is deposited in your bank account when you submit an invoice.
 Note that the advance percentage varies based on industry and risk profile and can range from 70% to 98%.
 The average advance is about 80%.